zouppa/qpi/README.md

     ```
     Type ctrl + x, then Y and enter to save the file and exit

-    Then run the following commad to make the script executable
+    Then run the following command to make the script executable
     ```sh
     pi@qpi:~ $ chmod +x /home/pi/.config/autostart/start.sh
     ```